samjonester/dotfiles/README.md

 The `core` directory contains the framework scripts.
 Don't alter these unless you want to leave the upgrade path and do your own thing.

 The `personal` directory is where all of your customizations should go.
-The main repo will not alter these significantly, so you should be able to easily resolve any merge conflicts during an update.
+The main repo will not alter these.

+#### Themes

+You can use any theme from https://github.com/ohmyzsh/ohmyzsh/wiki/Themes by setting `antigen theme xxxx` in `personal/antigen_bundles.zsh`.

+The default theme, [Staples](https://github.com/dersam/staples), is a custom theme by @dersam that is pulled from a git repo.
+You can copy that config if you have a preferred theme in a separate repo.

 #### Available customizations
 Files are listed in the order they are loaded.
 Conflicts between files, such as